Specoptor/hamilton-clerk-of-court/README.md

     - Clicks the search button.
 4. Once the results are loaded, it clicks the "show all rows" button.
 5. Retrieves the number of results found and prints it.
+6. Uses the `TableReader` class from `models.py` to extract data from the table on the webpage.
+7. Prints the table data.

+### About `models.py`

+- `models.py` contains a class called `TableReader` that is designed to extract table data from a webpage using Selenium.
+- The `TableReader` class takes a webdriver instance as a parameter and reads the table data from the given webpage.
+- The main functionality is encapsulated in the `_read_table` method, which returns a list of dictionaries, each representing a row from the table.

 ### Notes